 Sam Russell & the Harborrats have been a Seattle institution for 15 years now, displaying their one-of-a-kind “rock n’ roll cabaret” presentation on stage and on record at venues and events through the Pacific Northwest and beyond.
-Their sound is an oldies radio station come to life, playing originals & hits of both the early rock n’ roll and future eras in a style that combines sonics of classic doo-wop and modern indie-rock.

 The band has to recorded 7 albums of primarily original material with their first album The Katie Sermon (2006), leading them to immediate rotation at highly-respected indie-rock tastemaker 90.3 KEXP.
 Further albums led to more plays and bigger gigs, as the band has shared stages with Fleet Foxes, Violent Femmes, Mudhoney, Ben Gibbard, Jon Spencer Blues Explosion, La Luz, Archie Bronson Outfit, The Fastbacks, Red Elvises, Graham Parker and members of Pearl Jam & Soundgarden and played some of Seattle's most prestigious venues, including Neumos, The Tractor Tavern and Showbox Sodo.

 Sam and band have built their expansive repertoire while playing thousands of shows & private events, reinterpreting songs to make listeners hear them first time again!
 On their latest album Ocean Shores (Expanded Edition), Taylor Swift’s “Shake it Off” is turned into into a rockabilly rave-up, Dua Lipa’s “Levitating” into a Bowie-esque glam banger or Whitney Houston’s “I Wanna Dance with Somebody (Who Loves Me)” into a slinky disco-groove.